adikulkarni0/pxdocs/content/install-portworx/openshift/azure-redhat-openshift.md

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * Logged in to your Azure account through the [CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli)

 ## Procedure

-* Follow the [cluster creation tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster ) on the Microsoft Azure documentation, including the *Get a Red Hat pull secret (optional)* section.
+* Follow the [cluster creation tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster ) in the Microsoft Azure documentation, including the *Get a Red Hat pull secret (optional)* section.
-* Follow the [cluster connection tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-connect-cluster) on the Microsoft Azure documentation.
+* Follow the [cluster connection tutorial](https://docs.microsoft.com/en-us/azure/openshift/tutorial-connect-cluster) in the Microsoft Azure documentation.

 ### Find the ARO Service Principal

-When deploying Portworx on Azure Redhat Openshift (ARO), the virtual machines are created in a resource group with a `Deny Assignment` role that prevents any service principal from accessing virtual machines except the service principal created for the resource group.
+When deploying Portworx on Azure Red Hat Openshift (ARO), the virtual machines are created in a resource group with a `Deny Assignment` role that prevents any service principal from accessing virtual machines except the service principal created for the resource group.
 In this task, you identify the service principal for the resource group that has access, and configure it to pass on the credentials (Azure Client ID, Azure Client Secret, and Tenant ID) via the Portworx cluster spec.
 Portworx will fetch the `px-azure` secret object file to authenticate.
 Perform the following steps from your Azure Web UI:

 1. Select **Virtual Machines** from the top navigation menu.
 2. From the *Virtual machines* page, select the **Resource Group** associated with your cluster.